 Reaction & Thoughts:

 Blake Edwards’s career has an interesting dichotomy.
 He alternated between lighthearted material (Breakfast At Tiffany’s and The Pink Panther series) and serious projects (Days of Wine and Roses and Experiment in Terror).
 It was only natural that at some point in his career he began mixing humor with sober drama, and vice versa.
 Sunset is a humorous film laced with murder and mystery.

-Garner’s down to earth charm helps a great deal (he had played Earp in John Sturges’s 1967 western Hour of the Gun).
+James Garner’s down-to-earth charm helps a great deal (he had played Earp in John Sturges’s 1967 western Hour of the Gun).
 Malcolm McDowell (A Clockwork Orange) and M. Emmet Walsh (Blood Simple) are good villains.
 However, Mariel Hemingway (Manhattan) is misdirected and Kathleen Quinlan (Apollo 13) is underused.
-Willis is phoning it in — he looks completely disinterested.
+Bruce Willis is phoning it in — he looks completely disinterested.
 He did much better in Edwards’s Blind Date.
-Patricia Hodge, who plays McDowell’s long-suffering wife, has a lovely screen presence.
+Patricia Hodge (The Elephant Man), who plays McDowell’s long-suffering wife, has a lovely screen presence.

 Conclusions & Final Thoughts:

 I wanted to like Sunset more — the movie-within-movie thing appeals to me — but it is a bit lifeless.
 It is not a total waste, though.
 Movie buffs will enjoy the references to old Hollywood.
-Sunset is flawed but amusing.
-Dermot Mulroney’s film début.
+Overall, Sunset is flawed but amusing and Garner is a bundle of charm.
+Dermot Mulroney’s (My Best Friend’s Wedding and August: Osage County) film début.
 Color, 102 minutes, Rated R.